"Some of my best friends are sassy black people!"

 - Maurice from The Penguins of Madagascar.
 He only serves as Julien's royal adviser, and doesn't have much characterization compared to Julien and Mort.
 Zig-zagged later on in All Hail King Julien where we learn about his backstory and even his lost family.

-- In Futurama's Show Within a Show All My Circuits, Calculon's best friend is a human—who doesn't have a name and is only known as "human friend."
-Similar in spirit.
+- Parodied in Futurama's Show Within a Show All My Circuits, Calculon's best friend is a human—who doesn't have a name and is only known as "human friend."

-- Rhodey's mother Roberta would be this for Howard, Tony's father, if it's weren't for the fact that the second season gave an Author's Saving Throw to explain a large chunk of their friendship is based on her accepting his change of heart from weapons' dealer to altruistic scientist and that she's his only friend.
-If she wasn't married it'd be a pretty good romance backstory.
+- Iron Man: Armored Adventures: Rhodey's mother Roberta would be this for Howard, Tony's father, if it's weren't for the fact that the second season gave an Author's Saving Throw to explain a large chunk of their friendship is based on her accepting his change of heart from weapons' dealer to altruistic scientist and that she's his only friend.

-- Quincy from My Dad the Rock Star is this to the male lead Willy.
-Unique in that he is not portrayed as cooler than the already nerdy-looking Willy.
+- Quincy from My Dad the Rock Star plays with this trope in that he is not portrayed as cooler than the already nerdy-looking Willy.
 In fact, he's a subverted Jive Turkey who tries to talk in street slang and appear hip hop, but comes off as a clear poser to everyone else

-- Cloe of Sabrina: The Animated Series to Sabrina, though she does have some importance as a Secret Keeper who knows about Sabrina's magic - allowing her to get involved in more adventures than the rest of the cast.
+- Chloe of Sabrina: The Animated Series to Sabrina, though she does have some importance as a Secret-Keeper who knows about Sabrina's magic, allowing her to get involved in more adventures than the rest of the cast.
 Still, her involvement in the plot is usually based around being Sabrina's friend.
 In the sequel series she is Put on a Bus and replaced with a Latina girl called Maritza - who is more blatantly this trope.

-- In Static Shock there's what you could call an inversion.
+- Inverted in Static Shock.
 The protagonist is black, though his race rarely comes up unless the show is actually talking about racism.
 However, his best friend is Richie, who you could call...'White Best Friend'.
 Richie is, perhaps deliberately, as white as a character can be.
 Being a geek, completely uncool and utterly...well, white (And gay.
 Not that this is ever mentioned on the show, though).
 Although, to be fair, Static is equally geeky.